anyscale/madewithml.github.io/docs/courses/mlops/git.md

 </div>

-### Best practices
+## Best practices
 There so many different works to work with git and sometimes it can became quickly unruly when fellow developers follow different practices.
 Here are a few, widely accepted, best practices when it comes to working with commits and branches.

-#### Commits
+### Commits
 - Commit often such that each commit has a clear associated change which you can approve / rollback.
 - Try and [squash](#squash) commits if you have multiple before pushing to the remote host.
-- Avoid monolithic commits (even if you regularly stash and rebase) because it can cause many thigns to break and creates a code review nightmare.
+- Avoid monolithic commits (even if you regularly stash and rebase) because it can cause many components to break and creates a code review nightmare.
 - Attach meaningful messages to commits so developers know exactly what the PR entails.
 - Use tags to represent meaningful and stable releases of your application.
 ```bash